jamesrussellt/Ball-Machine/README.md

 ## Manufacturing This Machine
 Please see `BOM.xlsx` for full list of sub assemblies and parts required for this machine build.
+Please see `All Drawing PDFs` for all manufacture drawings.

 ## Instructions
 See each folder for more detail.